GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: General Relativity

 and can be combined with the $H_B$ term in equation \ref{Hb}.
 However, care must be taken that the changeover function $K(r_{ij})$ does not affect this term.

 Following \citet{SahaTremaine1994} yet again, the $\alpha$ term can be implemented through a time step modification in the particle drift operation (equation \ref{Ha}):

-This time step modification must be applied in both the 'FG' function of the Kepler solver \citep{GrimmStadel2014} as well as the Bulirsch-Stoer direct solver for close encounters.
+This time step modification must be applied in both the FG function of the Kepler solver \citep{GrimmStadel2014} as well as the Bulirsch-Stoer direct solver for close-encounters.
 It is important to only modify the acceleration terms between the central mass and the particles, $\mathbf{a}_{i \star}$, and {\it not} between two particles, $\mathbf{a}_{ij}$.

 An important detail is that the formulation above requires the use of pseudovelocities. \cite{SahaTremaine1994} recommend to carry out the entire integration in pseudovelocities and only convert back to real velocities at integration output times.
-However, GENGA allows the use of other non-Newtonian forces which can also depend on the velocities.
+However, GENGA allows the use of other non-Newtonian forces that can also depend on the velocities.
 We cannot make use of this approach and instead we are required to compute all the GR terms and other forces in real velocities rather than in pseudovelocities.
-Therefore, at each time step we convert from real velocities to pseudovelocities and back, causing slight computational overhead.
+Therefore, at each time step, we convert from real velocities to pseudovelocities and back, causing a slight computational overhead.
 Only the Sun-kick and the drift operation is done in pseudovelocities.
 Since the conversion in Equation \ref{eqn:pseudo} can be done for each particle individually, the parallelization of it is trivial.
-However, this approach requires two additional CUDA kernel calls, which reduces the performance of small simulations because these not dominated by the $N^2$ kick operations or by close encounters.
+However, this approach requires two additional CUDA kernel calls, which reduces the performance of small simulations because these are not dominated by the $N^2$ kick operations or by close-encounters.